Prerequisite Setup

 Note

-and the class must be the fully qualified namespace.
-If no method name is passed, the default method name is replace
+, the class must be fully‑qualified.
+If no method is supplied the default is replace

-Usage is the same as using the rule object:
+Usage is the same as with a rule object:

 protected $rule = [